fyc1007261/Group3-proj/README.md

 ​	Cai Yifan organized the whole projects, did most of the work related to styles and tests, and some work related to logics.

-​	Wu Zhengyu did most of the work related to the logics.
+​	Wu Zhengyu did most of the work related to the logics, and customized PowerPoint presentation.

 ​	Cai Yifan, Wu Zhengyu, Dong Yutao, He Yuwen raised ideas of this project.